marcomusy/welsh_embryo_stager/README.md

 ![](https://user-images.githubusercontent.com/32848391/158235171-80618fb1-ae35-4a30-8279-4dabdd35a92d.png)

-- Can also read and stage a text file directly with
+- Can also read and stage a text file directly with, eg.:
 ```bash
 python stager.py pics/E14.5_L3-03_HL2.5X_LHL.txt
 ```